 “Purchase Date” has the meaning given to it in clause 13.1;

-“Services” means the communications and IT services that you purchase from us as detailed in the Order Confirmation, which include, but are not limited to, voice services, broadband services, cloud services, domain names and hosting, website building and hosting, and email services;
+“Services” means the communications and IT services that you purchase from us as detailed in the Order Confirmation (and Order Form where applicable), which include, but are not limited to, voice services, broadband services and Microsoft Office 365 services;

 “Support Team” means the support engineers employed or instructed by Gradwell to provide technical support in relation to our Goods and Services;

 “Telesales” has the meaning given to it in clause 4.1;

 “Traffic Management Policy” means the measures we may exercise as part of managing the internet connectivity Services we supply to you, as set out at https://www.gradwell.com/traffic-management-policy/ which may be amended from time to time;

 “You” means you, the customer, who purchases Goods/Services from Gradwell under these Standard Terms (and “your” should be interpreted accordingly);

 “Website” means our web presence at www.gradwell.com (including any associated website, web-page, or sub-page of that website); and